 Structural positioning is essential in these buildings.
 So, homeowners may have to install other features, such as shades or blinds.

-The costs associated with these structures are believed to be quite expensive.
+The costs associated with these structures are believed to be expensive.
 In fact, homeowners might have to invest lots of money.
 However, in the long run, the invested money will return through energy-saving possibilities.

 4. Green Roofs